-- The Elections budget shows an overall increase of 26%. - The overall increase in salary and fringe benefits is due to the pay plan increases and retirement mandated costs from the state. - The increase in operating costs is due to additional equipment related to voting. - Capital outlay expense is for voting equipment purchase in FY24. - The revenue funding is supported by the property tax collections.
+- The Elections budget shows an overall decrease of 6.2%. - The overall increase in salary and fringe benefits is due to cost-of-living increase and retirement mandated costs from the state. - The decrease in operating costs is due to only one primary election in FY25 and no municipal elections. - The revenue funding is supported by the property tax collections. - The Elections Department is made up of 5 full-time employees including a Director, Voter Registration Services Coordinator, Elections Services Manager, Administrative Assistant, and an Election Training & Recruitment Coordinator.